Ax3man/trackr/README.md

 ### Performance

 `R` is not typically known for lightning fast performance.
-However, `trackr` makes use of several packages in the [*Hadleyverse*](http://adolfoalvarez.cl/the-hitchhikers-guide-to-the-hadleyverse/) that greatly speed things up.
-Specifically, it uses `readr` to read in large data files and `dplyr` for data manipulation.
-On top of that, the two largest tables in the tracks object (see `?as_tracks`) are kept on worker nodes so all calculations are in parallel.
-Keeping the tables on the workers minimizes data copying (reducing the added cost of parallel computations).
+However, `trackr` makes use of several packages that  speed things up, and make code writing easier.
+Specifically, it uses `data.table` to read in large data files and `dplyr` for data manipulation.

 ### Example code
 As a quick example, let's read in some data of male guppy pairs.